 - who have complex social needs which affect their wellbeing

-Our Social Prescriber Link Workers at Millway are Bala Mere and Emma Hatfield.
+Our Social Prescriber Link Worker at Millway is Emma Hatfield.

 - District Nurses – see housebound patients for a range of nursing services (e.g. dressings, blood tests, administer medication)

 - Occupational Therapists – help you with practical tasks in all aspects of daily life within your home, school or workplace

 - Health Visitors – help with the care of children aged 0-5y